AstunTechnology/iso19139.eamp/README.md

 the outcome of an Environment Agency legal process decision as to whether or not data and information within the data source is legally safe to share.
  * **Approval for Access (AfA) code**: This is an additional element required alongside the AfA Status to indicate the process-derived unique identifier associated with the data source.

+## EAMP schema plugin

+This is the Environment Agency's extended metadata profile, based on UK Gemini, implemented as a schema plugin for GeoNetwork 3.2.x or greater.
 **EAMP Version 1.1 is the current version of the profile, based on UK Gemini 2.2.
 A version based on UK Gemini 2.3 will be released in early 2020.**

-See https://github.com/AstunTechnology/iso19139.eamp/wiki for version details
+See https://github.com/AstunTechnology/iso19139.eamp/wiki for version details.

-## EAMP v1.1 schema plugin

-This is the Environment Agency's extended metadata profile, based on Gemini 2.2, implemented as a schema plugin for GeoNetwork 3.2.x or greater.

 ### Installing the plugin